Hormones During Pregnancy

 Many hormone levels are affected in the body during pregnancy.
 Several hormones play major roles during pregnancy.
 These are:

 Human chorionic gonadotropin hormone (hCG).
-This hormone is only made during pregnancy.
+This hormone is made only during pregnancy.
 It is made almost exclusively in the placenta.
 HCG hormone levels found in the mother’s blood and urine rise a lot during the first trimester.
 They may play a part in the nausea and vomiting often linked to pregnancy.

 Human placental lactogen (hPL).
 This hormone is also known as human chorionic somatomammotropin.
 It is made by the placenta.
 It gives nutrition to the fetus.
 It also stimulates milk glands in the breasts for breastfeeding.